emojifreak/All-Emoji-by-HarfTeX-and-LuaTeX-ja/README.md

 * [HarfLaTeX](https://github.com/khaledhosny/harftex), and
 * [HarfLaTeX](https://github.com/khaledhosny/harftex) + LuaTeX-ja.

-Compilation of LaTeX sources into PDFs requires the latest versions of Segoe UI Emoji and [Noto Color Emoji](https://github.com/googlefonts/noto-emoji), otherwise newer emoji are missing in the generated PDFs.
-They also use [BXcoloremoji](https://github.com/zr-tex8r/BXcoloremoji) for Twitter Emoji, as color font with SVG in OpenType are not yet supported.
+Compilation of LaTeX sources into PDFs requires the latest versions of Segoe UI Emoji (in Windows), [Noto Color Emoji](https://github.com/googlefonts/noto-emoji) and a [TTF version of Twitter Emoji](https://github.com/mozilla/twemoji-colr), otherwise newer emoji are missing in the generated PDFs.
+They also use [BXcoloremoji](https://github.com/zr-tex8r/BXcoloremoji) for Twitter Emoji.

 Easier ways to install HarfLaTeX are uses of